Lookyloo/lookyloo/README.md

 # No, really, what is Lookyloo?

+Lookyloo is a web interface that allows you to capture and map the journey of a website page.

 Find all you need to know about Lookyloo on our [documentation website](https://www.lookyloo.eu/docs/main/index.html).

 Here's an example of a Lookyloo capture of the site **github.com**